owenarnst/SINDy-Autoencoder/README.md

+This code base is from the pytorch implementation of SINDy Autoencoders from the following github: https://github.com/bolee02/cs4240-research-reproduction

+The original tensorflow implementatino by Kathleen Champion is also linked here: https://github.com/kpchamp/SindyAutoencoders
 # Important
 * End-to-end training script and evaluation for Nonlinear Pendulum can be found in SINDy_Autoencoder.ipynb
 * Evaluation for Reaction-Diffusion system located in evaluate_rd.ipynb